syncfusion-content/blazor-docs/blazor/datagrid/column-chooser.md

     }
 </style>
 ```
-N> Here, **!important** attribute is used to apply custom styles since the column chooser dialog position will be calculated dynamically based on content.
+> Here, **!important** attribute is used to apply custom styles since the column chooser dialog position will be calculated dynamically based on content.

 This can be demonstrated in the following sample: